idda-dataset/home/_pages/benchmarks.md

 {: style="text-align: justify;"}

-The page will be constantly updated as soon as new benchmarks will be performed.
-To whoever wants to submit its results will be soon deployed a dedicated page.
+This section and all of its subsections will be constantly updated as soon as new benchmarks will be performed.
+<br>To whoever wants to submit its results will be soon deployed a dedicated page.
 {: .notice--info}